How to Elevate Your Onboarding Process with a Buddy Program

 - Do you feel like you are part of your team and/or department?

-When a buddy programme reaches its conclusion, you will want to conduct one final employee satisfaction survey to get an idea of the bigger picture.
-It is well known that asking employees for feedback helps increase retention rates so use this opportunity to also create further engagement and exhibit employee recognition.
+When a buddy program reaches its conclusion you will want to conduct one final employee satisfaction survey to get an idea of the bigger picture.